 Jenni confided that she had been stuck in a similar predicament years earlier and had visited a fortune teller, Angelica, as a last resort.
 The session had helped put her future into perspective, and over time, she emerged more at peace with herself and her choices.

 “Desperation pretty much sums up how I’m feeling,” I told my friend.

-At first, I dismissed the psychic realm as a bunch of hocus-pocus.
-Then I remembered that my mother had visited a fortune teller at age twenty after a failed romance.
-“Lady Olga” had read my mother’s tealeaves and predicted that she and her current beau would soon be parting ways.
+At first, I dismissed the psychic realm as a bunch of hocus-pocus until I remembered that my mother had visited a fortune teller at age twenty, also after a failed romance.
+“Lady Olga” had read my mother’s tea leaves and predicted that she and her current beau would soon be parting ways.
 Her future husband, a man with the initial “J,” would soon enter her life, and they’d wed six months later.
 Soon after, my mother met “Joseph,” whom she married right on schedule.
-If my parents’ destined love and long, happy marriage was a testimony to the power of the tealeaves, I couldn’t just dismiss it as nonsense.
+If my parents’ destined love and long, happy marriage was a testimony to the power of the tea leaves, I couldn’t just dismiss it as nonsense.
 I told Jenni I was open to meeting Angelica.

-As I approached Angelica’s home one week later, I worried about what I would hear.
+As I approached Angelica’s home one week later, I worried about her predictions.
 What if she told me that Hank and I were finished?
 Even though it was a distinct possibility, I wasn’t sure I was ready to have a stranger sound the death knell of our love.
 I rang the doorbell, my heart leaping around my chest.